-This Is the Real Reason Jeans Have Those Tiny Pockets
+This Is Why Jeans Have Those Tiny Pockets

 It’s been called everything from a coin pocket to a ticket pocket, but here's the true story.

-Out of the 20 little things you’ve always wondered about, one of them probably has to do with the small fifth pocket on your jeans.
-By now, you might have given up on trying to use it since it’s too darn small to fit anything you actually need.
+Those little, tiny pockets on your jeans might be just one of the things you’ve always wondered about.
+(Like, what on earth do those YKK letters on your zippers stand for?)
+By now, you might have given up on trying to use that tiny pocket since it’s too darn small to fit anything you actually need.
 But why is it there in the first place?
 Well, today, it doesn’t really serve a purpose, but it used to in the late 1800s.

-The Levi Strauss blog also pointed out that originally, there were only four pockets on a pair of blue jeans, the watch pocket included.
+According to the Levi Strauss blog, originally there were only four pockets on a pair of blue jeans, the watch pocket included.

 So next time you find yourself standing nonchalantly with your thumb hooked in that small pocket, know that it was originally used to store a pocket watch.
-And now that we’ve demystified the tiny jean pocket, find out why blue is the most common denim color.
+Now that we’ve demystified the tiny jean pocket, find out more interesting and fun facts you never knew about.